 - Map of 2018 Registrations by County

 - Working Lands Enterprise Initiative

-Individuals or companies wishing to register for the current growing season should do so by downloading and completing the registration form, available here (or by contacting the Plant Industry Section directly for a hard copy).
-Applicants must fill in all fields, sign/initial as appropriate, and return the form with the registration fee to the Agency of Agriculture at the address on the form.
+Individuals or companies wishing to register should do so by downloading and completing the Hemp Registration Form.
+Applicants are required to fill in all fields, sign/initial as appropriate, and return the form with the registration fee to the Agency at the address on the form.
 Incomplete forms will be returned to the applicants along with submitted fee.

-In 2017, the Agency is planning to offer a voluntary sampling and analysis program for THC and other cannabinoids.
+The Agency is offering a voluntary sampling and analysis program for THC and other cannabinoids.
 Results and experiences obtained through this program will provide direction for our efforts to provide analytical services and regulatory guidance for the hemp program in the future.
-Details of the program are provided in the links below.

-Questions, concerns, and suggestions about the industrial hemp program, the sampling and analysis pilot program or procedures, or Vermont hemp generally should be directed to Tim Schmalz (firstname.lastname@example.org), (802) 828-1317, at the Agency of Agriculture.
+General questions and concerns about the Vermont Industrial Hemp program, the sampling and analysis pilot program or procedures, or hemp generally should be directed to AGR.hemp@Vermont.gov.